Frazier’s 11th-inning HR lifts slumping Yankees over Rays

-NEW YORK (AP) — Clint Frazier hit a game-ending, two-run homer with two outs in the 11th inning after making a game-saving catch in the eighth, and the slumping New York Yankees beat the rival Tampa Bay Rays 5-3 Tuesday night.
+Frazier hit a game-ending, two-run homer with two outs in the 11th inning after making a game-saving catch in the eighth, lifting the slumping New York Yankees over the rival Tampa Bay Rays 5-3 Tuesday night.

-The righty-hitting Frazier turned on a slider from right-hander Andrew Kittredge (5-1) and stood at the plate to admire the drive, capping a tight finish in which both teams came up short on potential rallies.

-One of those stalled efforts came in the eighth, when Frazier dove and needed every inch of his mitt to catch Joey Wendle’s soft-hit liner to strand two.

 New York ended a four-game slide and beat Tampa Bay in the Bronx for the second time in 11 tries since the start of last season.
-The AL East-leading Rays remained 4 1/2 games ahead of the Yankees with two games left in this four-game series.
+The AL East-leading Rays had won 16 of 17 and are 4 1/2 games ahead of the third-place Yankees with two games left in this four-game series.

-Tampa Bay had held New York to three or fewer runs in seven straight matchups and won nine straight against division foes.
+The righty-hitting Frazier turned on a slider from right-hander Andrew Kittredge (5-1) and took his time out of the box, admiring the low, screaming liner that capped a night in which both teams came up short on several potential rallies.

+One of those stalled efforts came in the eighth, when Frazier dove and needed every inch of his mitt to catch Joey Wendle’s soft-hit liner to strand two — a clutch play for a right fielder who was essentially booed out of the Bronx in 2019 for his defensive shortcomings.

+“I’ve worked really hard at my defense and tried to make it something that people can’t talk about for the wrong reasons anymore,” he said.

 The Yankees offense has struggled so mightily, hitting coach Marcus Thames joked before the game he has bags under his eyes from a series of sleepless nights.
-With just six hits, this was hardly a clean breakthrough, but New York also drew seven walks to eke out a tight win over a division rival.
+With just six hits as a team, this was hardly a clean breakthrough, but New York also drew seven walks to eke out a tight win.

-After slowly jogging around the bases on his homer, Frazier tossed his helmet like a pull-up jumper as he neared teammates waiting at home plate, then jumped with them after his second career walk-off homer.
-His other came as a rookie in 2017.
+After slowly jogging around the bases on his homer, Frazier tossed his helmet like a pull-up jumper as he neared teammates waiting at home plate, then joined the mob after his second career walk-off homer.
+His other was in 2017 in his sixth major league game.

-Frazier’s homer lifted his batting average to .185 during a difficult season.
-It was only his fifth homer and first since May 16.
+Frazier’s game-ending homer lifted his batting average to .185, and it was only his fifth homer.

-“It’s been a long season,” Frazier said.
-“But the people in here believe in me.”
+“It’s been a tough year for me, and to be able to do that meant a lot,” he said.
+“It’s a really cool feeling coming around third base and seeing all those guys jumping up and down ready to embrace you.”

 Luis Cessa (1-0) quickly worked through a perfect top of the 11th, the last of seven Yankees pitchers to combine on a three-hitter.
 The bullpen accounted for six hitless innings.